NxNiki/udemy-aws-machine_learning/README.md

 - function orchestration
 - branching

-> step functions can be expensive to run (> 100x lambda invocations)
+> step functions can be expensive to run (> 100x lambda invocations), so it suitable for complex workflow that is not highly frequently used.